phalcon/documentation/docs/dispatcher.md

 https://example.com/admin/invoices/index.php
 ```

-You can remove it before dispatch the controller/action combination:
+You can remove it before dispatching the controller/action combination:

 ```php
 <?php